THMapnea/QvantumFish/README.md

 </pre>

 Qvantum Fish is a small project aiming to simulate the Bloch sphere to visualize single Qubit and in the future also the more generalized Q-sphere for mutiple Qubits transformations.
+The visualizer will also include a personalized compiler and dedicated language to perform operation on qubit.